-IHPs and supporting documents/information will be stored on individual pupil's RT Medical Tab on MIS and all staff are to be made aware.
+IHPs and supporting documents/information will be stored on individual pupil's RT Pupil Documents slip on MIS with additional information added to RT Medical Tab.
+All staff are to be made aware.

 11. Liability and Indemnity

 The Trust Board will ensure that the appropriate level of insurance is in place and appropriately reflects the school's level of risk.